arvindr21/astrum/.github/CONTRIBUTING.md

 A bug is a reproducible issue that is caused by the code in the repository.

-*Note: Astrum applies your projects CSS and JavaScript to render component examples, please ensure that any suspected “bugs” aren’t being caused by an adverse issue in your own project code*.
+*Note: copper-framework applies your projects CSS and JavaScript to render component examples, please ensure that any suspected “bugs” aren’t being caused by an adverse issue in your own project code*.

 Guidelines for bug reports: